Huwara rampage: Investigation

 On 1 March, Israeli Attorney General Gali Baharav-Miara opened an investigation into lawmaker Zvika Fogel of the far-right Otzma Yehudit party and a member of the Israeli government coalition on "suspicion of incitement to terrorism"; Fogel had publicly supported the rampage.
 22 Israeli legal experts wrote to the attorney general to investigate pro-settler government MKs, including far-right minister Bezalel Smotrich, for "inducing war crimes" by their public support for the riots.
 Going further, Smotrich, when asked why he liked a tweet by Samaria Regional Council deputy mayor Davidi Ben Zion calling "to wipe out the village of Huwara today", said "Because I think the village of Huwara needs to be wiped out.
 I think the State of Israel should do it."

 Palestinian

 Palestinian President Mahmoud Abbas criticized events as "the terrorist acts carried out by settlers under the protection of the occupation forces tonight," and blamed the Israeli government.

 International

 The European Union noted its alarm at the violence called on authorities on both sides "stop this endless cycle of violence."
 The UK ambassador to Israel called on Israel to address the settler violence and bring those responsible to justice.

 US State Department spokesman Ned Price said violence underscored "the imperative to immediately de-escalate tensions in words and deeds."

+CNN published an investigation on June 15 finding that Israeli forces both failed to stop the riots nor protect residents against settler violence.
+A soldier told the network that soldiers and border police did nothing, "We just let them continue to advance".